 The Silver Tassie in question is a football cup won by Harry, one of life’s natural winners.
 Celebrated by his best girl Jessie, life is full of promise as he sets off to war.
 By the end of the play, when the cup is played for again, Harry is bitter and resentful at the loss of his mobility and his girl, who can’t be doing with him now that he is in a wheelchair.
 The play unremittingly exposes the indignity and violence of war, and its unresolvable aftermath for the individual who has been damaged for some cause they couldn’t quite grasp.

 Despite the hard message and the chilling ending with empty men, it would be wrong to think the play is without humour – there is a true love of language and plenty of comic banter among the drama.
 We are used to seeing a cynical take on the absurdity of war in films, through to TV’s Blackadder Goes Forth, but when this play was written it was truly experimental and reflects the shattering and reforming of all art forms at the time.

 The cast manage to maintain their Irish accents, and special mention must go to Ronan Raftery as Harry, who brings a biting anger that speaks of the waste of all lives ruptured by war.

 Photos: Catherine Ashmore

-The Silver Tassie is on at the Lyttelton Theatre until 3rd July 2014, for further information or to book visit here.
+The Silver Tassie is at the National Theatre until 3rd July 2014.
+For further information or to book visit the theatre’s website here.